Final Rule: Personal Responsibility Provisions of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996

 Upon implementation, this rule will:

-- allow states to disqualify individuals who are in arrears in court-ordered child support payments; double the penalties for violating Program requirements; permanently disqualify individuals convicted of trafficking in food stamp benefits of $500 or more; make individuals ineligible for 10 years if they misrepresent their identity or residence in order to receive multiple Program benefits;
+- Allow states to disqualify individuals who are in arrears in court-ordered child support payments; double the penalties for violating program requirements; permanently disqualify individuals convicted of trafficking in food stamp benefits of $500 or more;